Oya Kayacık: Early years

-Kayacık was born as the only child into a wealthy merchant family at Beyoğlu district of Istanbul in 1938.
+Kayacık was born the only child of a wealthy merchant family at Beyoğlu district of Istanbul in 1938.
 She was educated in Arnavutköy American High School for Girls in Istanbul.

 After graduation, Kayacık joined the "Kasımpaşa Çocuk Yuvası Koruma Derneği" ("Kasımpaşa Kindergarten Protection Association") at age 21 to take part in a social responsibility project.

 Career

-In 1960, Kayacık was involved in charity work in the orphanage ("Kasımpaşa Çocuk Yuvası", later "Kasımpaşa Çocuk Evleri Sitesi") in Kasımpaşa quarter of Beyoğlu run by the Ministry of Family, Labour and Social Services.
+In 1960, Kayacık was involved in charity work in the orphanage ("Kasımpaşa Çocuk Yuvası", later "Kasımpaşa Çocuk Evleri Sitesi") in Kasımpaşa quarter of Beyoğlu, run by the Ministry of Family, Labour and Social Services.
 She started working as a volunteer pushing away the opportunities offered by her family.

 Kayacık explained how she decided to work in the orphanage: "The first day in the orphanage, I met a 3.5-year old sick boy in the orphanage.
 He was in treatment at Cerrahpaşa Hospital.
 I cared for his recovery, and he behaved warmly to me.
 The pleasure of having helped him kept me to stay in the orphanage."

 The orphanage was housed in a small building, and was financed through the revenues of a dispensary situated in the building.
 In addition to the boarders living on the premises, there were also day children.
 In the beginning, Kayacık went to the orphanage daily from her home.
-She improved conditions in the institution by collecting stoves from the coffeehouses around to keep the children warm.
+She improved conditions in the institution by collecting stoves from the nearby coffeehouses to keep the children warm.
 She brought food cooked at her home to the children.
 Finally, she left her home and moved into a small room in the orphanage in order not to leave the orphans alone.
 She thus became best described as a mother.
 The orphans and the people living in Kasımpaşa called her "Oya Anne" ("Mother Oya").